best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Packages in Python and R act as extensions, to allow us to reuse code that has already been written.

 "Library" is similarly used to describe a software collection, however, packages are more specifically for distribution of code.

+### Pipeline

+A orchestrated chain of programs that will execute the next program(s) in the chain when a program completes successfully.
+Outputs will be stored on completion of a program and will feed in as inputs to the next program(s) in the chain.

 ### Code repository